aqicn/sds-sensor-reader/readme.md

 # Installation

-Make sure to update the `USB port` and `sensor ID` configuration in the script, line 15 and 16:
+Make sure to update the `USB port` and `sensor ID` configuration in the script, lines 9 to 12:

+    LOCATION = {'latitude': 28.7501, 'longitude': 77.1177}
+    TOKEN    = "dummy-token-for-test-purpose-only"
     SENSORID = "YOUR-SENSOR-ID"
     USBPORT  = "/dev/ttyUSB0"

-For the `SENSORID`, use a name like `country.city.organization|name.sensor-name`.
-For instance `usa.nyc.nuy.outdoor-01` or `uae.dubai.johndoe.outdoor-patio`.
+For the `TOKEN`, you can get one from this page: https://aqicn.org/data-platform/token/

+For the `SENSORID`, you can use any name less than 128 characters.
+This ID is only used for you to help if you have multiple sensors.

-For the USB port, you need to check on which USB port is the serial USB converter mounted.
+For the `USBPORT`, you need to check on which USB port is the serial USB converter mounted.
 Check https://learn.sparkfun.com/tutorials/terminal-basics/connecting-to-your-device for more information.

 # Running the script